No-Cash-7970/duckySigner/docs/decisions/20240217-integrate-kmd-wallet-management-code.md

 Chose to integrate the key management parts of Key Management Daemon (KMD) without the session management parts after reviewing the KMD code in the [go-algorand GitHub repository](https://github.com/algorand/go-algorand).
 KMD's key management code should need very little modification, while the session management code is insufficient for a desktop wallet for end-users in a nondevelopment environment.

+**Confidence**: (2025-07-16) High.
+KMD has integrated smoothly into the project code base after modifying it.
+It looks like it is possible to expand KMD and implement features like supporting multiple accounts from a Ledger device.

-**Confidence**: Medium.
+~~**Confidence**: Medium.
 Because Go will be use to build the desktop wallet, integrating KMD code should be as easy as importing the KMD's Go packages.
-However, complications caused by importing KMD in parts are possible.
+However, complications caused by importing KMD in parts are possible.~~

 ### Positive Consequences